charmed-kubernetes/kubernetes-docs/pages/k8s/how-to-cos-lite.md

 This process bootstrapped a controller, created two models (one for Ubuntu with microk8s deployed, and another for cos-lite), and set up cos-lite's endpoints for cross-model integration.
-Next, proceed to deploy charmed Kubernetes and link it with cos-lite for a comprehensive cloud-native environment.
+Next, proceed to deploy charmed Kubernetes and link it with cos-lite.

 Create a model for charmed kubernetes: